odoo-brazil/odoo-brazil-docs/documentacao-tecnica/oficial/7_23_RAD_tools/index.rst

 .. image:: images/3.png

-After giving proper Server URL you can select Database available in selected server and then you can able to logged in as particular user.
+After giving proper Server URL you can select Database available in selected server and login as the given user.

 There is one additional functionality of changing server parameters by clicking on 'Change' button